Update: Mini Meals Recalled From Meijer Supermarkets for Listeria Contamination

 Do I Have a Meijer Egg Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Meijer Egg Recall Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Meijer Egg Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one got sick after eating recalled eggs, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a lawsuit and we can help.